THE OLD TESTAMENT HOUSE OF THE LORD: THREE (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 We know that God is merciful and that His great love guides us to repentance when we commit sin.
 But what about the Christian who, although he understands he is doing wrong, keeps on sinning in spite of being reproved by his conscience, by the Holy Spirit, by the Word of God, and by his fellow Christians?

-For if we sin willfully after that we have received the knowledge of the truth, there remaineth no more sacrifice for sins, (Hebrews 10:26)
+For if we sin willfully after we have received the knowledge of the truth, there no longer remains a sacrifice for sins, (Hebrews 10:26)

 An important fact about the sin offering is that it especially represents Christ.
 Of the five offerings, the burnt, the meal or cereal (“meat” in King James), the peace, the sin, and the trespass, it seems the sin offering stands out as being central to the Gospel.
 Christ became sin for us.
 He takes away the sin of the world.